-When an adjunct section professor finds credible evidence of academic dishonesty (including but not limited to plagiarism), the adjunct section professor may, as appropriate, assign a zero on the assignment, assign a failing grade of sixty-five percent or below on the assignment, or allow the student to revise and resubmit the assignment.
+When credible evidence of academic dishonesty (including but not limited to plagiarism) is discovered, the professor may, as appropriate, assign a zero on the assignment, assign a failing grade of sixty-five percent or below on the assignment, or allow the student to revise and resubmit the assignment.

-A student who has engaged in academic dishonesty twice in the same course will face consequences determined by the adjunct section professor.
+A student who has engaged in academic dishonesty twice in the same course will face consequences determined by the section professor (GLI) or course instructor (all other programs).
 The consequences may include failure in the course.

-A student who has engaged in academic dishonesty two or more times in the same or different courses will also face consequences determined by the assistant director of MA programs.
+A student who has engaged in academic dishonesty two or more times in the same or different courses will also face consequences determined by the relevant graduate program director in consultation with the Associate Provost of Academic Affairs.
 Consequences may include removal from the program.